 The port of Paxos, Gaios - credits: aa-charter.com.com

-Located at the western part of Greece, in the Ionian Sea, Paxoi consists of two main islands (Paxos and Antipaxos) along with some other, uninhabited islets.
-The main port lies at the largest island of Paxos and it is reachable either from the port of Igoumenitsa or from Corfu.
+Located in the western part of Greece, in the Ionian Sea, Paxoi consists of two main Greek islands (Paxos and Antipaxos) along with some other uninhabited islets.
+The main port lies on the largest island of Paxos and is reachable either from the port of Igoumenitsa or Corfu.

 For those traveling from Athens, there are buses that make the trip to Paxoi in case you don't have a car of your own.
-Unlike the popular, bustling island of Corfu, Paxoi are characterized by their tranquil atmosphere, the seclusion of a small island and many wonderful beaches for you to choose from.
+Unlike the popular, bustling island of Corfu, Paxoi is characterized by its tranquil atmosphere, the seclusion of a small island, and many amazing beaches for you to choose from.

-Spare some time to walk around the picturesque village of Gaios with its characteristic Italianate architecture, common to this part of Greece.
-For those that want to have the next step, swimming to the small island of St. Nicholas is something you should definitely not miss.
+Spare some time to stroll the picturesque village of Gaios with its characteristic Italianate architecture, common to this part of Greece.
+For those that want to take the next step, swimming on the small island of St. Nicholas is something you should definitely not miss.

-Just 50 meters away from Gaios, the islet of St. Nicholas stands as the guardian of the port, ensuring its security.
-Appropriately, Paxians dedicated it to St. Nicholas, who according to Christianity is also the patron saint of sailors.
+Just a short walk of 50 meters away from Gaios, the islet of St. Nicholas stands as the guardian of the port, ensuring its security.
+Appropriately, Paxians dedicated it to St. Nicholas, who, according to Christianity, is also the patron saint of sailors.

 Do not miss the chance to pay a visit to Antipaxos with its 20 inhabitants and enjoy some premium local wine brands close to the seaside.

-Symi or Syme is located at the southeastern part of Greece in the Aegean Sea, next to the island of Rhodes, less than 8 km away from the shores of Turkey.
-A jewel of the Dodecanese islands, Symi is thought to be the birthplace of Charites (Graces), the ancient Greek deities of charm, beauty, nature, human creativity, and fertility.
+Symi or Syme is located in the southeastern part of Greece in the Aegean Sea, next to the island of Rhodes, less than 8 km away from the Turkish coast.

 The economic boost of the 19th century with the formation of a middle class that surpassed in wealth even the neighboring Rhodes and the interest of the Symians in trading is evident throughout the island.

-Nowadays, Symi proves to be an up and coming tourist destination which offers a unique summer experience.
-With a vast history, beautiful villages and towns, lots of activities for every traveler and dozens of beaches for every taste, perhaps you should consider the island of the Graces as your next Greek destination.
+Nowadays, Symi proves to be an up-and-coming tourist destination that offers a unique summer experience.
+With the island's rich history, beautiful villages and towns, lots of activities for every traveler, and dozens of beaches for every taste, perhaps you should consider the island of the Graces as your next Greek destination.